-Discover the magic of the Great Barrier Reef, enjoy sunrise at the very “Tip of Australia” at Cape York, venture into the remote Arnham Land Coast and the rarely-visited Tiwi Islands!
-This exceptional 11 night expedition cruise with Coral Expeditions will see you visiting otherwise inaccessible locations and developing a rich understanding of the culture of the traditional owners of the Torres Strait and Arnhem Land.
+Guests onboard will explore some of the finest locations of the World Heritage-listed Great Barrier Reef, enjoy sunrise at the very ‘Tip of Australia’ at Cape York, before venturing into the remote Arnhem Land Coast and the rarely visited Tiwi Islands.
+Join us aboard Coral Discoverer in Cairns for a remarkable 11-night voyage of discovery to Darwin, visiting otherwise inaccessible locations and developing a rich understanding of the culture of the traditional owners of the Torres Strait and Arnhem Land.

 As you travel west, you’ll meet artists who have exhibited in galleries around the world, and visit remote art centres.
 You’ll learn of the Macassan sailors of the 17th century as we cruise the Arnhem Land coast, and experience the warm hospitality of the rarely-visited Tiwi Islanders as they share their ancient culture and traditional lifestyles with us.